nalndamktplace/marketplace/README.md

 1. Navigate to `src/` directory: `cd src/`
 2. To initiate blockhain: `npx hardhat node`
 3. To deploy blockhain: `npx hardhat run scripts/deploy.js --network localhost`

+# Naming Branches
+Nomenclature of Github Branches

+`<Task Nature>`-`<TID Number>`/`<Short Descrtiption>`

+* Task Nature is a three letter sequence indicating the nature of the work in the branch
+* TID Number is the tracking number
+* Ideal Short Descirption should be very breif and precise (50 characters approx)

+PS: Task nature and TID can be found [here](https://docs.google.com/spreadsheets/d/1Y_oYAoNZLxHe6wF1deY0Qdcax0xU3TSJTnSZMl5w_eM)

 # Assets